-The Central Bank of Ireland ("CBI") is responsible for financial supervision of the Company.
+The Central Bank of Ireland ("CBI") is responsible for the financial supervision of the Company.

-The CBI's address is Central Bank of Ireland, New Wapping Street, North Wall Quay, PO Box 559, Dublin 1, Ireland.
+The CBI's address is Central Bank of Ireland, New Wapping Street, North Wall Quay, Dublin 1, Ireland.

 The Company's external auditors are KPMG Ireland with an address at 1 Harbourmaster Place, International Financial Services Centre, Dublin 1, Ireland.